Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/aggregate-functions.md

 ## Goals

-- Explain how `SELECT` statements can be used with `max`, `min`, `sum` and `avg` to perform calculations on a resultset
+- Explain how `SELECT` statements can be used with `max`, `min`, `sum` and `avg` to perform calculations on a query result
-- Write `SELECT` Statements with aggregate functions to perform calculations on a resultset.
+- Write `SELECT` statements with aggregate functions to perform calculations on a query result.

 ## Introduction

-When working with data, often we will ask questions of our data in aggregate.
-This means we want to combine data into a whole.
-For example we might want to know how many books were written by a specific author, or the average price of a book.
-Most relational databases provides a number of aggregate functions we can use in querying our data.
+Aggregating data involves gathering or collecting individual data points into a whole group.
+There are certain kinds of questions that make more sense to ask about groups of records than individual records.
+For instance, it's not very interesting to ask for the average of a single value, or the minimum or maximum either!
+These concepts are more useful when asked about a group of records.

+When we perform a `SELECT` query, we are gathering a group of records.
+Maybe we'd like to get all the books by a particular author and find out how many there are.
+Maybe we'd like to get a list of books in a certain genre, and then the average price of that list.

+Most relational databases provide a number of aggregate functions that we can apply to situations like these.

 ## MAX and MIN

-The `MAX` and `MIN` functions calculate and return the largest and smallest value from a given query.
+The `MAX` function calculates and returns the largest value from a given query.

-For example given the following data
+For example given the following data:

 | title                         | price |
 | ----------------------------- | ----- |